With Jeff, Riley and sweet Molly Mize after the race!

 4. I want to help others achieve their goals.

 Through various relationships (some formed via social media platforms), I have found others who are on a running and/or weight loss journey.
 Helping others achieve their goals makes me a better runner; I hope to continue to find ways to encourage others.
+3. I am VERY goal oriented.

 (There's several more things, but I'll save those for another post!)